RishiKumar158/RishiKumar158/README.md

 - 👋 Hi, I’m @RishiKumar158
-- 👀 I’m interested in Data Science
+- 👀 Currently Pursuing the Career as a Full Stack Developer at TATA Communications.
-- 🌱 I’m currently learning Web Deployment of Machine Learning Models
+- 🌱 I’m currently learning JAVA with Spring Boot Framework
-- 💞️ I’m looking to collaborate on Artificial Intelligence
+- 💞️ I’m looking to collaborate on JAVA API Development and UI Development using Angular
 - 📫 reach me at sarakana.rishi@gmail.com

 <!---